Bali Mental Health Placement

 Psychiatric Hospital: These projects takes place in a clinical setting, in an Indonesian psychiatric hospital.
 You’ll be expected to get creative and really think about how best to help individuals who are all at varying stages in their recovery.
 Focus on a particular skill and create an interactive activity with your team to help improve this function.

-Youth Teaching Projects: You might be teaching English to students at a school or it could be people from the local community, aged 40+, some who come from miles for your lessons.
+English for Development: You might be teaching English to students at a school or it could be people from the local community, aged 40+, some who come from miles for your lessons.
 English is a real commodity in Indonesia and you have the tools to help provide individuals with better career prospects and increased confidence just by speaking with them!

 Children's Development: We also work with children via partners that have requested additional support from creative and enthusiastic individuals to help get children interested in learning English and socialising in alternative and creative ways.
 Many of the facilities we work in are for children from very difficult backgrounds.
 Here you can really use the skills you’ve learned throughout your studies and use other mediums besides talk therapy to allow children to explore their emotions in a non-confronting, productive way.